NexPlayer/iOS-SDK/closed-captions.md

     2. Visibility of captions.
     3. Clear the captions.

-This classes allow you to make your own caption style modifiying the properties of the captions.
+These classes allow you to make your own caption style modifying the properties of the captions.

 ## Properties